yuhaoyann/tinyapp/README.md

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs.

+## Getting Started

+- Install all dependencies (using the `npm install` command).
+- Set up server by `npm start` command in terminal.
+- In web browser (Chrome preferred) go to http://localhost:8080/urls

 ## Final Product

 !["screenshot description"](./screenshots/WX20210909-002256@2x.png)